 Is CCBC accredited?

-No, CCBC is not currently accredited, but CCBC is pursuing accreditation and currently has Applicant Status with ABHE.
+No, CCBC is not currently accredited, but CCBC is pursuing accreditation and currently holds Applicant Status with ABHE.

 Calvary Chapel Bible College meets California state requirements for religious exemption pursuant to California Education Code Section 94874(e)(1), as verified by the California Bureau for Private Postsecondary Education (BPPE).
 The BPPE is a unit of the California Department of Consumer Affairs.
 The BPPE ensures that private institutions of postsecondary education are conducted lawfully.
 Calvary Chapel Bible College satisfies all of the applicable BPPE requirements.